 Here are a few strategies you may want to include as part of your law firm business development plan.
 For even more ideas, check out this list of tips from BigLaw rainmakers.

-2. Write or speak to demonstrate authority.
+2. Write or speak to demonstrate authority within your practice area

-3. Hire additional associates and take on a higher case load
+3. Hire additional associates and take on a higher caseload

-4. Cross-sell current clients on other services
+4. Cross-sell other law firm services to current clients

 5. Expand to a new geographic market

 A survey by iLawyerMarketing found that 75% of consumers won’t travel more than 30 miles to an attorney.
 With a statistic like that, it’s worthwhile considering adding a satellite office in a nearby town.

 If you are in an area with high traffic or large commute times, the geographic distance may need to be even shorter.
 In many large cities, such as New York City, it’s not surprising if many consumers were to not be willing to travel outside of their own borough.

 To find new referral sources, think about providing a discount to a local union or church congregation.
 You can also befriend other lawyers with complementary practice areas.
 For example, a family law lawyer might need referrals for a criminal defense lawyer, QDRO, or an estate plan attorney.

 The best type of referral source: Client reviews